yanmendes/polyflow/examples/BigDawg/README.md

-# Running the BigDawg example
+# Running the BigDAWG example

-First, we're gonna download BigDawg.
+First, we're gonna download BigDAWG.
 Unfortunatelly, there are some unresolved bugs in the [official repository](https://github.com/bigdawg-istc/bigdawg).
 [This fork](https://github.com/yanmendes/bigdawg) provides some work-arounds for these bugs and scripts we'll be using in this tutorial.

-# Requirements
+## Requirements

 To run the following example, I'm assuming you're using an Unix-based distribution (MacOS or Linux).
 If you're using a Windows machine, some commands may change.

 All you need [Docker](https://www.docker.com/) to run this example.
 To install it, just see the guide for your OS:

 - [MacOS](https://docs.docker.com/docker-for-mac/install/)